 The multiple-choice sections in all three levels of the exam are graded by a machine, although 10 percent are checked by humans.
 The essay portion of Level III—known as constructed response—is graded by CFA charterholders who make a special trip to Charlottesville, VA to do so.
-The essay grading process takes two weeks.
-The graders team up together and each team grades one question, using guideline answers and grading keys provided by CFA Institute.
+The graders team up, and each team grades one question, using guideline answers and grading keys provided by CFA Institute.
 The graders do not know the names of any of the candidates or even their testing centers.

 Junior graders, senior graders, and a grader of graders not only grade the exams, but they also check the work of others to ensure consistency and quality.
-In the second week, the middle 50 percent of the distribution of scores are graded again by someone else to ensure that marginal cases get another pass.
+The middle 50 percent of the distribution of scores will be graded again by someone else to ensure that marginal cases get another pass.
 Then, for those exams with questions where the scores of the first and second rounds of grading are different, there is a third round of grading.
 This thoroughness from the CFA Institute is why it can take so long to get your results, but is critical to ensuring that the grading rubric is being applied fairly.